 The only difference is that the bearish harami pattern appears at the end of an uptrend and has the opposite outcome that the bullish harami setup.

-How to Identify and Use the Bullish Harami Candlestick Pattern in Forex Trading?
+How to Identify and Use the Bullish Harami Candlestick Pattern?

 Generally speaking, the bullish harami is a two candlestick pattern formed at the bottom of a downward trend.
 The pattern consists of a long bearish candlestick, followed by a bullish candlestick with a small body.
 The second candle should be around 25% of the length of the previous bearish candle.